Study MBBS in Nepal – Direct Admission at Lowest Fees for Indians

 - The slow change in curriculum: Though the Nepalese medical universities are trying to keep up with the times and introducing new chapters in the curriculum, the progress has been a bit slow.

-- The slow introduction of Innovations: Being recognised by the Medical Council of India long ago has made the Nepalese medical education system quite complacent.
-Creativity and innovation are yet to be fully realised.
+- The slow introduction of Innovations: Being recognized by the Medical Council of India long ago has made the Nepalese medical education system quite complacent.
+Creativity and innovation are yet to be fully realized.

 - Communication Barrier: Although English is chosen as a way to teach the MBBS course, the local students still stick with their regional language at most times.
 This creates a language barrier between classmates.

-Nepal used to be the centre of a devastating conflict for a decade.
+Nepal used to be the center of a devastating conflict for a decade.
 It’s transitioning to a more developed society now, but this transition is a bit slow.